timlukins/CMent/README.md

 Instead, `cment` is a _de-centralised_ and _developer driven_ tool.
 (So, a bit more like [Carthage](https://github.com/Carthage/Carthage) is to [CocoaPods](https://github.com/CocoaPods/CocoaPods)...)

+Underneath, it leverages the use of `ExternalProject` with a few clever tricks and checks to basically simplify and reduce error.
+T

-As such, it aims to be lightweight and to fulfill a number of common developer use-cases:
+As such, it aims to be lightweight and to fulfill a number of common use-cases:

-* The need to simple resolve local (i.e. non-system wide installed) libraries for build.
+* The need to simply resolve local (i.e. non-system wide installed) libraries for build.
-* The need to build and link a debug version of a library really easily and cleanly.
+* The need to build and link to a isolated debug version of a library cleanly.
-* The need to check and enforce the build order of depedencies.
+* The need to check and enforce the build order of depedencies easily.
-* The need to include a specific version of a library or libraries (or HEAD) is not available.
+* The need to include a specific version of a library (or development branch HEAD).
-* The need (above all else) to dictate and trace components of a release more exactly.
+* The need (probably above all else) to dictate and trace components of a release exactly.

 ### Usage

 CMent is itself build with CMent!

-The target and it's dependencies are specified in a simple file based on a [Ordered Graph Data Language](http://ogdl.org) format.
+The target and its dependencies are specified in a simple file based on a [Ordered Graph Data Language](http://ogdl.org) format.

 Here's its own `.cment` file...